 Gluten free sponge cake is a light and airy treat that I think of almost like a blank gluten free cake canvas.
-It has such mild flavor that I can serve it however I like: with or without fruit, with just a big dollop of whipped cream, or with a drizzle of simple syrup.
+It has such mild flavor and tender texture you can serve it a million different ways: with or without fruit, with just a big dollop of whipped cream, or with a drizzle of simple syrup.
 And it’s the perfect end to a big meal on a warm day.
-Remember that it’s called sponge cake, though!
-It’s very simple, and anything but a typical, super-moist gluten free cake.

-Gluten free sponge cake is very similar to gluten free angel food cake, but it makes use of the egg yolks instead of just the whites, resulting in a more flavorful, slightly more moist cake.
-And although I really do not like to sift flours, both sponge cake and angel food cake call for sifting.
-I’m sorry I love you and it’s worth it.
+Sponge cake is very similar to gluten free angel food cake, but it includes the egg yolks instead of just the whites, resulting in a more flavorful, slightly more moist cake.

 A word about the gluten free flour blend in this recipe.
-Please use my basic Xanthan Gum-Free Basic Gluten Free Flour Blend, or your favorite, comparable blend.
+Please use my basic Gum-Free Basic Gluten Free Flour Blend, or your favorite, comparable blend.
 But no xanthan gum!
-I learned the hard way that if you include xanthan gum in this recipe, the egg yolk mixture clumps terribly and leads to a lumpy, clumpy sponge cake.
-More tips and tricks below in the printable recipe, as always.
-For you?
-Anything:
+I learned the hard way that a xanthan gum-containing blend will clump with the egg yolk mixture terribly.
+No bueno.

 3/4 cup (150 g) granulated sugar